You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for loratadine

-The Origins of Loratadine Phenylephrine: A Patent Story
+The Origins of Loratadine Phenylephrine: Uncovering the Patents

-Loratadine phenylephrine, a popular over-the-counter (OTC) medication, has been a staple in many households for decades.
+Loratadine phenylephrine, a popular over-the-counter (OTC) medication used to relieve allergy symptoms and nasal congestion, has been a staple in many households for decades.
 But have you ever wondered who originally held the patents for this medication?
-Let's dive into the story of loratadine phenylephrine's patent history.
+In this article, we'll delve into the history of loratadine phenylephrine and explore the patents that paved the way for its widespread use.

 What is Loratadine Phenylephrine?